 The goal was to create an impactful tool that was useful and adoptable within the company.
 The interns took this open-ended idea and came up with a tool that will enhance prototyping and concept review.
 It’s called PIE - Prototype Interaction Environment.
 This system utilizes HTC Vive VR technology along with the game development software Unity to attach virtual 3D models to low-fidelity physical models by using a tracking sensor.
-This allows designers and engineers at Design Concepts to physically interact with computer-generated models, making concept review more tangible, and eliminating the need to do extensive physical prototyping.
+This allows designers and engineers at Delve to physically interact with computer-generated models, making concept review more tangible, and eliminating the need to do extensive physical prototyping.

 Throughout the rest of this post, Alec and Alex answer questions about their process, results, and perspective on the project.

 How much experience did you have with VR before beginning this project?